- Postpartum depression (PPD) is caused by changes in a woman’s hormone levels during pregnancy and after birth.

 - feelings of franticness, mania, or paranoia

-In a small number of cases, PPD can develop into the much more serious condition known as postpartum psychosis.
+In a small number of cases, PPD can develop into postpartum psychosis.
+It’s a much more serious condition than PPD.

-During pregnancy, an expectant mother's levels of estrogen and progesterone rise dramatically in order to help the uterus expand and to sustain the placenta.
-Within 48 hours of delivery, however, the levels of both hormones plummet dramatically.
-Because both of the hormones are also associated with neurotransmitters that affect mood, the "postpartum hormonal crash" may make some women more susceptible to depression.
+When you’re pregnant, your levels of estrogen and progesterone rise dramatically.
+This helps your uterus expand and sustains your placenta.
+Within 48 hours of delivery, the levels of both hormones plummet.
+Because both hormones are also associated with neurotransmitters that affect your mood, the "postpartum hormonal crash" puts you at higher risk of depression.

-The stresses of new parenthood may also lead to social isolation and relationship conflicts that can increase the likelihood that a person will develop PPD.
-Thus, it is important that new mothers reach out to friends and family for support during this difficult, yet rewarding time in their lives.
+The stresses of new parenthood can also lead to social isolation and relationship conflicts.
+This can increase your risk of developing PPD.
+Thus, it’s important to reach out to friends and family for support during this difficult yet rewarding time in your life.

-Postpartum depression is highly treatable.
-However, left untreated, the condition can last for months or even years in some cases.
+PPD is highly treatable.
+However, if left untreated, it can last for months or even years in some cases.

-As with other forms of major depression, PPD is best treated with a combination of antidepressants and talk therapy.
-However, unlike other depressions, prescribed medications must be safe for nursing mothers.
+Like other forms of major depression, PPD is best treated with a combination of antidepressants and talk therapy.
+Prescribed medications must be safe for nursing mothers.

-According to an expert interview conducted by the NIMH, research suggests that a hormone treatment including estradiol — a form of estrogen — may have a "rapid antidepressant effect" on women with PPD.
-Studies are ongoing but, so far, they look encouraging.
+According to an expert interview conducted by the NIMH, research suggests that a hormone treatment that includes estradiol — a form of estrogen — may also have a "rapid antidepressant effect" on women with PPD.
+Studies are ongoing.
+So far, the results are encouraging.

-A 2010 study published in the Journal of the American Medical Association found that 10.4 percent of new fathers developed "paternal depression" at some time during their partner's pregnancy or during the first year of the new baby's life.
+A 2010 study published in the Journal of the American Medical Association found that 10.4 percent of new fathers developed "paternal depression" during their partner's pregnancy or the first year of the their new baby's life.
 That’s about twice the rate of depression for men in general.
 If you’re a man whose partner has PPD, your risk of developing paternal depression is even higher.